surya-narayanan/surya-narayanan.github.io/art.md

 26. Dr. Strangelove- watched it on a plane, dunno if it was edited from its original.
 Thought it ran a bit short.
 27. Anthropocene
 28. Washington (2006 I think)- Not one I enjoyed very much
+29. The handmaiden (Korean): Nice film, nice plot twist.
+Nice cinematography, memorable acting.
+Thought some of the supporting cast could have been worked in.

 Books